COMP102 or COMP112?Which first trimester programming course should you take? Find out more

 Bachelor of Engineering

-Our Bachelor of Engineering (BE) is a four year professional Honours degree focused on the design and implementation of real world systems, and includes an essential grounding in management skills.
+Our Bachelor of Engineering with Honours BE(Hons) is a four year professional Honours degree focused on the design and implementation of real world systems, and includes an essential grounding in management skills.
 You will also develop a professional approach and learn about professional responsibilities through our Work Experience programme.

 Bachelor of Science

 Our Bachelor of Science (BSc) is a three year degree with the following majors: